Plan, Prepare & Preserve

 - Remove equipment used during lay-up.

-- Divers de-blank and photograph seawater chests.
+- The divers remove blanks and photograph seawater chests.

 - Reactivate systems.